 - Health officials said she had a pulmonary embolism (blood clot) in her lungs.

 - Blood clots are a known complication of COVID-19.

 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.
 Visit our coronavirus hub and follow our live updates page for the most recent information on the COVID-19 pandemic.

 A 20-year-old college student in Indiana with COVID-19 died of an undetected pulmonary embolism (PE), thrusting the topic of blood clots and COVID-19 into the spotlight.

 Bethany Nesbitt, 20, a student at Grace College in Indiana, was found dead in her dorm room on Oct.
 30, the school said in a statement.

 “After a complete investigation and autopsy, the cause of death has been ruled natural due to a pulmonary embolism that had not been previously detected.
 While COVID did play a role in contributing to the death, it was not caused by COVID,” the statement said, citing a report from Kosciusko County Coroner, Tony Ciriello.

 A pulmonary embolism occurs as a result of a blood clot in the deep veins, which is known as deep vein thrombosis (DVT).

 If a part of that clot breaks off and travels to the lungs and causes a blockage, that’s known as pulmonary embolism (PE.)
-If the clot is small enough and treated, most people can recover.
+If the clot is small enough and treated,

 According to her brother Stephen Nesbitt’s Twitter account, she started experiencing symptoms the week of Oct.
 20. She got a test on Oct.
 22, but never got the results due to an “unknown” clerical error.